-14.14 The panel shall receive the written evidence relating to the alleged misconduct and the candidate's response.
-The panel shall seek written advice from the candidate's Supervisor and Head of Department and may call upon other persons to present evidence in writing and/or in person.
+13.14 The panel shall receive the written evidence relating to the alleged misconduct and the candidate's response.
+The panel shall seek written advice from the candidate's Supervisor and Associate Dean (Research) and may call upon other persons to present evidence in writing and/or in person.